Special Educational Needs

 Please follow the link below to our SEN Information Report & Policy for further information.

 We follow the National Special Educational Needs Code of Practice and access support through the Local Education Authority for Additional Needs, when appropriate.
-Termly meetings are held between the Head teacher, SENCO/Learning Support and the Educational Psychology Service.
+Local authorities are required to involve children, young people and parents in reviewing and developing provision for those with special educational needs and to publish a ‘local offer’ of support.
+More information can be found at the website below.

 Able & Talented Pupils